 - Kitchen remodeling is a job best left to an experienced remodel contractor, as it requires extensive construction, plumbing, and electrical work.

 In many homes, the kitchen is a hive of daily activity: Many homeowners and families spend a good chunk of their day there, cooking, eating, chatting, packing lunches, and so on.
 Out of necessity, kitchens also have long-wearing fixtures and finishes, so in the busyness of everyday life, it’s easy not to notice that a kitchen is slowly aging—until something cracks, breaks, or is suddenly so dingy that kitchen remodeling is necessary.
 A kitchen makeover, even if it’s a simple refresh, can make time spent at home feel better.
 But how much does the average kitchen remodel cost?

-When researching kitchen remodeling or kitchen renovation costs, homeowners will run across several terms whose meanings seem the same, similar—or downright confusing.
+When researching kitchen renovation or kitchen remodeling cost, homeowners will run across several terms whose meanings seem the same, similar—or downright confusing.
 If you’re planning to work with a contractor, it’s important to make sure you know what you’re asking for by clarifying the lingo of the kitchen project.

 Remodel vs. Renovation

 Expanding a room goes a step beyond renovating or remodeling.
 This type of project includes reframing a space, removing walls, and increasing the overall footprint of a kitchen.
-Often, an expansion involves combining a disused formal dining space with a smaller kitchen to create a more expansive cooking, eating, and gathering space that is more suited to the family’s lifestyle, or incorporating a kitchen into a great room for a more open plan.
+Often, an expansion involves combining a disused formal dining space with a smaller kitchen to create a more expansive cooking, eating, and gathering space that is better suited to the family’s lifestyle, or incorporating a kitchen into a great room for a more open plan.
 Expanding a space comes with a higher price tag because of all of the plumbing, electrical, and framing work that is involved.